DotBowder/wiki_links/README.md

 I'm happy to say the wasteful full pass of the data file is no longer necessary for generating the original lookup table.
-The code now completes one full pass of the data file, and extracts the Wikipedia ID, Wikipedia Page Title, and all WikiText Hyperlinks on the webpage.
+The code now completes one full pass of the data file, and extracts the Wikipedia ID, Wikipedia Page Title, and all WikiText Hyperlinks on the webpage from this single pass.

 ***Helpful links:*** <br>
 Wikipedia "wikitext" parsing